iotaledger/ccurl/README.md

 * To Compile

-    CMake and OpenCL are build dependencies.
+    CMake is a build dependency.
 If you are testing, you must also install CUnit (BCUnit).

-`mkdir build && cd build && cmake .. && cd .. && make -C build`
+`mkdir build && cd build && cmake .. && cmake --build . &&  cd ..`

-Include the header files found in `src/`.

-In order to run automated tests, you must have BCUnit installed.
+### Note for Windows

+You may build using mingw or cygwin, but if you build with Visual C++, it is highly recommended that you also install the
+[LLVM compiler](http://releases.llvm.org/download.html).
+Instead of the `cmake ..` statement above, I would recommend the following: `cmake -A x64 -T LLVM-vs2014 ..`